trust-rust/rust-ownership/TUTORIAL.md

 println!("{}, {}", r1, r2);
 ```

-The previous code illustrate that you can have multiple immutable references to the same variable in the same scope.
+The previous code illustrates that you can have multiple immutable references to the same variable in the same scope.

 #### Multiple Mutable References
 ```rust